 - Workplace policies that relate to cybersecurity, eg. remote working, mobile security and BYOD policies

 Security is one critical factor to consider when establishing a hybrid work environment, alongside other factors such as productivity, collaboration, scalability and resilience.
 Building a resilient and productive hybrid work environment requires the right hardware, software and processes.
-Download our Smarter Workplaces Guide for a step-by-step strategy for implementing an effective hybrid work model that equips your employees to work anywhere, any time.
+Download our Guide to Hybrid Workplace Strategy for a step-by-step strategy for implementing an effective hybrid work model that equips your employees to work anywhere, any time.